rnts08/pwgen2/README.md

 ## Donate

-If you like this feel free to donate to (BTC):
+If you like this feel free to donate to;
-1rntsUZrVkfbNNixDcVoaFwEKeAYff6jb
+BTC: 1rntsUZrVkfbNNixDcVoaFwEKeAYff6jb
+LTC: LWbNEKnRtqhq3bh2A6AjmeYZJmjk9HbPGi

 And send some love to http://p.assword.me as well.